 The first-ever built telescope was a refractor, so it is no wonder that the refractor is a telescope with the most recognizable shape.
 It is a type of telescope with a long tube and a combination of glass lens at its objective (objective lens) and a second glass at its eyepiece (eyepiece lens).

 Light enters the refractor telescope at the upper end, where it is refracted (bent) as it passes through the lens.
 In the optical tube, light travels in a straight path through a vacuum.
 The light focuses on a single point (called focal point) at the bottom of the telescope.

-The image is magnified with the set of the eyepiece lens.
+In telescope, the image is magnified with the set of the eyepiece lens.
 Lens at the eyepiece sends the rays to the eye as parallel rays.

-Refractors are very rugged and sturdy — it is hard for the optics to come out of the alignment.
+Refracting telescopes are very rugged and sturdy — it is hard for the optics to come out of the alignment.
 Because of a long tube, the eyepiece is at the lower end of the telescope, meaning that for comfortable viewing, a high tripod is required.

 Chromatic aberration in a regular lens - refracting telescope

 (Source: Synthesis of high refractive index materials for manufacturing apochromatic lens by 3D printing - Scientific Figure on ResearchGate.
 Available from: https://www.researchgate.net/figure/Chromatic-aberration-in-a-regular-lens_fig2_321017277 [accessed 28 Oct, 2019])

 In the 17th century, they used to build telescopes with very long tubes — a very long focal length of a telescope diminishes chromatic aberration.

 Refracting telescopes are great for lunar and planetary observations.
 This type of telescope produces high-contrast images that are great for observing the Moon and planets, but there is not enough light-gathering power for observing the “deep-sky objects” such as nebulas and galaxies.